Last updated on May 26th, 2020 at 04:21 pm

 1. Thrifty people shop yard sales

 Our rose trellis was $2 at a yard sale.
 The lawn edging around one of the flower beds was also purchased at a yard sale.
-I have also found play ground slides and swings at yard sales to create the fun part of our landscaping.
+I found a playground slide similar to this one for 1/4 the price of a new one and it was in like-new condition.

 2. Thrifty people do the work themselves